cyberrangecz/backend-user-and-group/README.md

 spring.flyway.password={password for user to DB}
 spring.flyway.table=schema_version

-path.to.file.with.initial.roles.and.users={path to YAML file from step 2}
+path.to.file.with.initial.users.and.service={path to YAML file from step 2}
 ```

 ## Start the project